RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 ### Skills and Mega-Skills

 There are 16 **Skills** in the course that are highlighted for you to learn.
 These are specific, concrete actions that you should be able to perform with skill and fluency by the end of the course.
 Six of these are designated as **Core Skills** which means that **every student must master these to pass the course**.
-The remaining 10 skills are **Supplemental Skills**, and while mastering these is not required to pass the course, the more you master, the higher your grade is.
+The remaining 10 skills are **Supplemental Skills**, and while mastery of no single one is required to pass, you will need to master a few of them, the more you master, the higher your grade will be.
 More on that in the *"How you will be evaluated and graded"* section.
 All 16 Skills are listed in Appendix A.

 We will also focus daily on four **Mega-Skills** that go beyond the content, and which you'll be using for the remainder of your careers regardless of the direction it takes: